chatty/chatty/assets/readme.txt

 Installation
 ------------

-No real need for installation, just have the Chatty.jar and the /lib-Folder with the contained files in the same folder.
+No real need for installation, just extract the Chatty_*.zip file into a folder and start the Chatty.jar with Java.

 If your version has Hotkey support for Windows, you also need the JIntellitype.dll in the folder you execute Chatty from.